The Belmonts: Reunions (1972–1989)

 In 1981 the Belmonts (Milano, D'Aleo, Gradus and Elliott) recorded a single with Freddy Cannon titled, "Let's Put the Fun Back in Rock and Roll", for MiaSound Records.

-The song charted for four weeks, peaking at number 81 on Billboard.
+The song charted for four weeks, peaking at number 81 on the Billboard Hot 100.

 With their newly charted record, The Belmonts and Cannon appeared on Solid Gold and The Mike Douglas Show to promote the single.
-Later in 1981 The Belmonts and Cannon joined forces in New York with Bo Diddley on guitar.
+Later that year, The Belmonts and Cannon joined forces in New York with Bo Diddley on guitar.

 Together they recorded the track "Shake It Sally", released in 1982 on the Rock 'n Roll Traveling Show album (Downtown D-20001).

 They also had a musical role in H. B. Halicki's 1982 movie The Junkman.

-In the mid-'80s DiMucci also recorded with a group, consisting of Mastrangelo, Louis Colletti and Tommy Moran.
+In the mid-'80s, DiMucci also recorded with a group, consisting of Mastrangelo, Louis Colletti, and Tommy Moran.

 Colletti and Moran were backing vocalists on DiMucci's 1992 album Dream On Fire.

-Meanwhile, D'Aleo temporarily left the group, leaving the trio of Milano, Gradus and Elliott.
+Meanwhile, D'Aleo temporarily left the Belmonts, leaving the trio of Milano, Gradus, and Elliott.

 D'Aleo said, "There was a time when I got mentally fatigued and tired.
 I actually left the group for four years.
 Maybe you want to call it 'burnt out.'

 Then Fred, my buddy, called me, and said, 'Ang-what are you doing?
 Come on.'

 I've been back ever since".
 Art Loria also rejoined the group joined for singing duties in the mid- to late '80s.

 Loria, Milano and Gradus were involved in projects and recordings such as performing under the moniker "Happy Daze" in the 1960s and 1970s.

-Loria was later active in The Del-Satins, The Jive Five, Larry Chance and the Earls and The Doo Wop All Stars; he died on October 23, 2010.
-In 1988 the Belmonts released a Christmas album titled "The Season Of Harmony" rereleased on a different label in 1990 as "The Belmonts Acappella Christmas", with songs written by George David Weiss.
+Loria was later active in The Del-Satins, The Jive Five, Larry Chance and the Earls, and The Doo Wop All Stars;

+he died on October 23, 2010.

+In 1988, the Belmonts released a Christmas album titled The Season Of Harmony;

+it was re-released on a different label in 1990 as "The Belmonts Acappella Christmas", with songs written by George David Weiss.

 They later appeared with Weiss on The Joe Franklin Show to promote it.